Asthma and Bronchitis are two of the most common conditions affecting our lower airway (lower respiratory tract).

 Though this may be practically difficult sometimes, it is one of the cornerstones of managing airway diseases.
-For Asthma, one can understand the causative allergen with experience or maintaining a symptom diary, for example, exposure to dust or seasonal pollen triggering an attack.
+For asthma, one can understand the causative allergen with experience or maintaining a symptom diary, for example, exposure to dust or seasonal pollen triggering an attack.

 Smoking should be given up.
 If industrial or occupational exposure is inevitable, change of job profile or wearing appropriate protective masks along with regular washing of nose and mouth should be followed.
-Residences on the roadside or near highways or factories can also increase exacerbation episodes in Asthma and COPD.
+Residences on the roadside or near highways or factories can also increase exacerbation episodes in asthma and COPD.

-Physical activity (PA) and exercise are integral to health and maintenance in Asthma and COPD patients and can improve treatment outcomes, while a sedentary lifestyle is a risk factor for frequent exacerbation episodes as well as worse symptom control.
-However, it should be kept in mind, that exercise is one of the known triggers of an Asthma attack, and also COPD patients may have low capacity to exercise due to reduced oxygen availability Therefore it is important to keep some points of care in mind while adapting an exercise or PA regime into one’s daily routine.
+Physical activity (PA) and exercise are integral to health and maintenance in asthma and COPD patients and can improve treatment outcomes, while a sedentary lifestyle is a risk factor for frequent exacerbation episodes as well as worse symptom control.
+However, it should be kept in mind, that exercise is one of the known triggers of an asthma attack, and also COPD patients may have a low capacity to exercise due to reduced oxygen availability Therefore it is important to keep some points of care in mind while adapting an exercise or PA regime into one’s daily routine.